Types of socialism: Dengism

-Dengism is a political and economic ideology first developed by Chinese leader Deng Xiaoping.
-The theory does not claim to reject Marxism–Leninism or Mao Zedong Thought, but instead it seeks to adapt them to the existing socio-economic conditions of China.
-Deng also stressed opening China to the outside world, the implementation of one country, two systems and through the phrase "seek truth from facts", an advocation of political and economic pragmatism.
+Dengism is a political and economic ideology that originated with Chinese leader Deng Xiaoping.
+Dengism aims to adapt Marxism–Leninism and Mao Zedong Thought to China's specific socio-economic context.
+Deng emphasized several key principles, including opening China to the global community, implementing the "one country, two systems" policy, and promoting political and economic pragmatism through the maxim "seek truth from facts".

-As reformist communism and a branch of Maoism, Dengism is often criticized by traditional Maoists.
-Dengists believe that isolated in our current international order and with an extremely underdeveloped economy it is first and foremost necessary to bridge the gap between China and the West as quickly as possible in order for socialism to be successful (see the theory of primary stage of socialism).
-In order to encourage and promote the advancement of the productivity by creating competition and innovation, Dengist thought promotes the idea that the PRC needs to introduce market elements into the socialist country.
-Dengists still believe that China needs public ownership of land, banks, raw materials and strategic industries, but at the same time private ownership is allowed and encouraged in industries of finished goods and services.
-According to the Dengist theory, private owners in those industries are not a bourgeoisie.
-Because in accordance with Marxist theory, bourgeois owns land and raw materials.
-In Dengist theory, private company owners are called civil run enterprises.
+As a reformist branch of communism and a variant of Maoism, Dengism is often criticized by traditional Maoists.
+Dengists believe that given China's isolation in the current international order and its extremely underdeveloped economy, it is crucial to swiftly bridge the gap between China and the West for socialism to succeed (as outlined in the theory of the primary stage of socialism).
+To encourage productivity and foster innovation, Dengist thought advocates for the introduction of market elements into the socialist system.
+Dengists maintain that China should retain public ownership of land, banks, raw materials, and strategic industries, but they also endorse private ownership in industries related to finished goods and services.
+According to Dengist theory, private owners in these industries do not constitute a bourgeoisie, as the term “bourgeois” traditionally refers to those who own land and raw materials.
+Instead, private company owners are referred to as civil-run enterprises.
+An important note is that Dengists take a firm stance against any form of personality cult, such as those in China under Mao's rule, the Soviet Union during Stalin's era, and North Korea under the Kim family.